Nuclear facility hacks remain fairly superficial for now, say DHS and FBI

 While little is yet known about the entities or individuals behind the attacks, the hackers appear to target individual employees with an array of methods.
 One spear-phishing technique involved sending senior engineers falsified resumes in Microsoft Word that were tainted with malware.
 Other attacks used man-in-the-middle and watering hole methods to obtain the credentials of their intended victims without their knowledge.

-The new report just goes to show that Industrial and infrastructural facilities are hot targets these days.
+The new report just goes to show that industrial and infrastructural facilities are hot targets these days.
 Just last week, Kaspersky Labs found that June’s suspected ransomware attack focused on oil, gas and manufacturing targets, likely to cause widespread disruption.
 That same malware also disabled Chernobyl’s automated radiation monitoring system, forcing it into manual mode.

-While U.S. nuclear and energy facilities are increasingly aware of the cyber threats to their systems, we can expect to see more hacks testing the limits of critical infrastructure systems, both in the U.S. and abroad.Featured Image: James Marvin Phelps/Flickr
+While U.S. nuclear and energy facilities are increasingly aware of the cyberthreats to their systems, we can expect to see more hacks testing the limits of critical infrastructure systems, both in the U.S. and abroad.Featured Image: James Marvin Phelps/Flickr

 0